Outback Queensland by Plane to Longreach 2...

 Overnight: Sabah Hotel, Sandakan (D)

-Today is all about conservation, rehabilitation and creating awareness.
-After breakfast, we take a short drive to the Sepilok Orangutan Rehabilitation Centre for a close encounter with the ‘wild man of Borneo.’
+We then enjoy lunch at Forest Edge Restaurant before going to the Sepilok Orangutan Rehabilitation Centre for a close encounter with the ‘wild man of Borneo.’
 The centre’s primary mission is to rehabilitate and provide a safe haven for orphaned and injured orangutans, one of the world’s most endangered primates.
 As we walk through the rainforest enclosure, watch for the ‘wild man’ swinging through the trees!
 If you miss them on your walk, you’ll get to see these incredible animals up close at feeding time – and enjoy their antics with the rangers.
 A special treat is a visit to ‘The Nursery’, where you’ll see younger orangutans playing, marvelling at their ‘humanness’.

 Overnight: Sabah Hotel, Sandakan (B, L)

 Today we’ll explore Sandakan.
-Beginning at St Michael’s church – the oldest stone church in Sabah and the place where many POWs spent the night before marching to the 8-mile camp.
+Beginning at St Michael’s church, the oldest stone church in Sabah and the place where many POWs spent the night before marching to the 8-mile camp.
 We’ll enjoy lunch at the English Tea House, a former colonial residence perched high above the city in the midst of lush, tropical greenery and cool breezes.
-You can even play the lawn game of croquet with their resident peacock Harry looking on!
+You can even play the lawn game of croquet with their resident peacock Harry looking on.

 After lunch, we’ll visit the restored colonial home, now a museum, of the celebrated American writer Agnes Keith, the wife of a New Zealand-born British official who had been appointed Conservator of Forests and later promoted to Director of Agriculture and Wildlife.
-In the years between 1934 and 1952, Agnes Keith penned a trilogy – “Land below the Wind”, “Three Came Home” and “White Man Returns“ – as an account of the family’s moving experiences during her stay in Sandakan.
+In the years between 1934 and 1952, Agnes Keith penned a trilogy “Land below the Wind”, “Three Came Home” and “White Man Returns “ as an account of the family’s moving experiences during her stay in Sandakan.
 On the way back to our hotel we’ll visit the Puh Jih Syh Buddhist Chinese temple, offering beautiful views of the city and Sandakan Bay, and experience how the locals live in the floating village of Sim Sim.

 Overnight: Sabah Hotel, Sandakan (B, L, D)